jcktm/loki/service_node_guide.md

     stake <pubkey> L514yZNZuTHb... <amount>

 Where `<pubkey>` is the public key for the service node and `<amount>` is the amount they want to contribute.

+### Operator costs

+Optionally, the registration can include a portion of the payout to the service node operator, irrespective of relative contributions.
+For this change the first argument after --prepare-registration to the cut reserved for the service node operator costs.

+e.g. to reserve 30% to the operator, and split the remaining parts equally between two contributors, you use this command:

+    ./lokid --prepare-registration 0.33 L7q6DxQGnP6P...
+0.5 L514yZNZuTHb...
+0.5 L7q6DxQGnP6P...
+17500.0